Emergency Medical Services

 EMS 151 EMT-Intermediate (AEMT) Clinical and Field Experience (2 credit hours)

-After the coursework is successfully completed, there will be 120 hours of required clinical internship.
+After the coursework is successfully completed, there will be a minimum of 72 hours of required clinical internship.
 This will include both ambulance and hospital experience.